Computer Hope

 sort test.txt

-This would sort the text in test.txt.
+This command would display the sorted results of the text in test.txt.